-Have your software attorney review your software development agreement to ensure that it provides you what you need for your business.
-If you don’t have a contract, your legal counsel can prepare one that’s designed to meet your needs.
+Have our software attorney review your software development agreement to ensure that it provides you what you need for your business.
+If you don’t have a contract, Attorney Mike Young can prepare one that’s designed to meet your needs.

 Note that what’s included in your development agreement will also vary depending upon whether it’s a desktop application, mobile app, or software-as-a-service (SaaS).

 The Myth of Standard App Development Contracts

 Never accept the other party’s contract at face value as “standard” for app development.
 For example, the “standard agreement” may not give you ownership of software intellectual property that you need.